burkayakca/simpleApikeysManager/README.md

 4. Open the file in a web browser.

 ## Usage
-1. Each API key is listed with a "Copy" button.
+1. Select the API Key you want to copy from the dropdown
+2. Check what you want to copy via the radio buttons.
-2. Click the button to copy the corresponding key to the clipboard.
+3. Click the button to copy to the clipboard.
-3. A confirmation alert will appear.
+4. A confirmation alert will appear.

 ## License
 This project is open-source and can be modified as needed.